berk420/StockPredictionApplication/README.md

-#Upcoming features 1.1.0
+## Upcoming Features 1.1.0

- Drawer and layout will be fix
+- Drawer and layout will be fix
- File stracture will be more readable
+- File stracture will be more readable
- Finallly, web site will be publish
+- Finallly, web site will be publish